Level of difficulty: 1

 Let sous vide timing work for you!

 Sous vide has a number of unique characteristics.
 The rate of collagen conversion in the sous vide range of temperatures is very gradual.
-The difference in texture and appearance between baby back ribs processed for 12 hours and baby back ribs processed for 18 hours (at this temperature) is negligible, if detectable at all.
-Some people want to start their ribs in the early morning to serve for tomorrow’s barbecue, so the 12+ hour interval is convenient for them.
-Others would rather start the process the evening before and sleep in–they will still have time to serve their ribs for dinner.
-Both approaches are favorable!
+The difference in texture and appearance between baby back ribs processed for 16 hours and baby back ribs processed for 24 hours (at this temperature) is negligible, if detectable at all.
+This means you have much more temporal freedom than when using conventional cooking methods.

 When the time has elapsed, remove the pouch(es) from the bath, and submerge in iced tap water until the package achieves 70 F/21 C. This usually takes about a half an hour, and is important for food safety compliance.
 Do not attempt to accomplish this in the refrigerator or freezer, because it will put other foods at risk by raising the ambient temperature.
 After cooling, refrigerate the package(s) over night or until they achieve 40 F/4 C.